FREQUENTLY ASKED QUESTIONS

 I’m currently living at King County Housing Authority and want to move to Renton.
 What do I have to do?

 First you would need to go to your current housing authority and ask for a “move request packet”.
 When you fill out the reason for your move, indicate you wish to Port into Renton Housing Authority.
-They will transfer your paperwork to our office, and then you will be working with our Portability Specialist, Marlon Graham.
+They will transfer your paperwork to our office and then you will be assigned a case worker.
+Please send all Portability emails to firstname.lastname@example.org

 Are you billing or absorbing right now?